Key information

 Course overview

-Our BSc Management programme will provide you with a strong grounding in business and management, as well as the skills needed to be an effective manager in a changing world.
+Our BSc Management programme will provide you with a strong grounding in business and management, as well as the skills such as data analysis, evaluation, and self-motivation needed to be an effective manager in a changing world.

 The School of Finance and Management is excited to continue its collaboration with Practera, building on the success of the previous SFM Virtual Industry Project.
-These bespoke work-based learning projects are designed to grow your professional skills and network through working with a team of SOAS students to tackle a real-world business challenge.
+These bespoke work-based learning projects are designed to develop your professional skills and network by working with a team of SOAS students to tackle a real-world business challenge.

 Why study BSc Management at SOAS?